fdiaz/move-fast-talk/presentation.md

 ^ Not only the quality of the work you do
-^ But also the quality of the life of their employers ^ Because that's going to have an impact in the quality of the projects you work on.
+^ But also the quality of the life of their employers ^ Because that's going to have an impact in the QUALITY of the PROJECTS you work on.

 ---